 In practice, this means that guests are dressed just one step up from what they would wear to the parks.
 Although some guests choose to wear business casual or cocktail attire to signature restaurants, you will often see at these venues wearing khaki shorts, a t-shirt and sneakers.
 Men should avoid tank-style or muscle shirts.
 Women may wear sleeveless tops or sundresses as long as they not overly revealing.
 There are no prescribed footwear requirements, other than that you must be wearing shoes.
 Specifics of the dress code are not strongly enforced.
 As long as you are neat and presentable, you will be seated.

-The signature dining restaurants located within the theme parks (Hollywood Brown Derby, Bistro de Paris) have no specific dress code other than standard park touring attire.
+The Signature Restaurants located within the theme parks — with two exceptions — have no specific dress code other than standard park touring attire.

 Victoria & Albert’s